Zedecous/Puff-Puff-Blast/README.md

 # Puff-Puff-Blast
-RPG Maker game in process
+A short RPG Maker game made for an RPG Maker Game Jam in the Fall of 2018